This Strawberry Yogurt Overnight Oats Recipe has been sponsored by Dannon & Mott’s®. All thoughts and opinions are my own.

 Just 80 calories per cup, these delicious and creamy yogurt cups have 12 grams of protein EACH and just 6 grams of sugar.
 A yogurt with twice as much protein as sugar is a rare find in the yogurt world.

 Plus, they come in a variety of delicious flavors.
 So, sample away, my friends!

 Since Mondays are hard for everyone in my house, I have started preparing a big batch of overnight oats with yogurt on Sunday night to get us ready for the week.
 Strawberry has been the overwhelming favorite, however, sometimes I give Octavian the option to pick the flavor of the week.
 Raspberry or blueberry are his other favorites (not surprising, my child is a berry lover).
-Since Octavian sometimes takes a jar of overnight oats with yogurt to school or my husband will sneak a jar for dessert, they don’t last long (the dog likes the spilled leftovers, too).

 Which reminds me, a bowl of spilled overnight oats is about a million times easier to clean up compared to a bowl of cereal.